 The fungus Fusarium virguliforme survives as spores in soil or on infested crop residues.
 It infects and colonizes plants through the root early in the vegetative stage but symptoms may become apparent only during flowering.
 The infection is favored by cool and wet soils, rainy weather conditions, densely planted fields, poor drainage or compacted soils.
 Wounds of soybean cyst nematodes, pests and mechanical injuries from poor handling practices also favor the infection risk.

-To this day no biological control of the fungus is known
+To this day, no biological control of the fungus is known.
+Please contact us if you know of any.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
 Foliar fungicides are not effective because the fungus remains in the root system.
 Instead, apply specific fungicides, such as fluopyram to the seeds.